lauht/HD2AT/README.md

-# DANS3
+# HD^2AT

-This is a PyTorch implementation of the paper: Heterogeneous Dynamic Attention Network for the Second-order Structure of Stock Networks.
+This is a PyTorch implementation of the paper: Heterogeneous Dual-Dynamic Attention Network for Modeling Mutual Interplay of Stocks.

-Our code will be publicly available when it is accepted.